News flash: Travelling solo doesn’t always mean going it alone.

 Pack light, and then take out more

 Navigating a foreign place is hard enough, now imagine doing it with 3 suitcases and a backpack.
 If you’re not 100% sure you’ll need it, ditch it.
-A general rule of thumb is to only bring what you are comfortable carrying for at least half an hour.
+A general rule of thumb is to only bring what you're comfortable carrying for at least half an hour.
 Remember, no one is keeping track of your outfit repeating…

-Do bring these solo essentials though:
+We recommend bringing these solo essentials though:

 - Money belt: Not the most fashion forward choice, but what a way to keep your peace of mind!
 You wear it perfectly hidden under your clothes, so you can carry your bank cards, emergency cash and passport.